lynnfaraday/aresmush.com/tutorials/manage/roles.md

     Rooms.can_go_home?(enactor)
     Chargen.can_approve?(enactor)

-> <i class="fa fa-info-circle"></i> **Tip:** It's preferable to use the helper methods instead of the permission names so you only have to update one place if the permission ever changes.
+{% include tip.html content="It's preferable to use the helper methods instead of the permission names so you only have to update one place if the permission ever changes." %}

-> <i class="fa fa-info-circle"></i> **Tip:** Remember that characters with the 'admin' role automatically have all permissions.
+{% include tip.html content="Remember that characters with the 'admin' role automatically have all permissions." %}

 ## Default Permissions

-> <i class="fa fa-info-circle"></i> **Tip:** If you want to know exactly which commands are accessible with these permissions, use the 'search' feature of help files to look for help files referencing these permissions.
-You'll see a statement like  "These commands require the Admin role or the permission: whatever_permission".
+{% include tip.html content="If you want to know exactly which commands are accessible with these permissions, use the 'search' feature of help files to look for help files referencing these permissions.
+You'll see a statement like  \"These commands require the Admin role or the permission: whatever_permission\"." %}

 | Role | Notes |
 | ---- |